 The Radio History Page

-of WA5OTR
+of WC5WC

 A while back, I got to thinking of all the different radios and accessories that I have owned over the years and started looking for pictures of those radios.
 The following is a list with pictures and approximate chronological order of when I owned them.
 There are a number of radios on HF and VHF/UHF that I could not find photos of or I have just flat forgotten that I owned over the years.
 This list does cover a period of 45 years as a licensed amateur operator!

-My wife's vehicle and my Quest, I am using Yaesu FT7900R's For 144/442 MHz.
-The Yaesu FT-690 r11 and the President 2510 are installed in my Quest.
+In my Quest, I am using Yaesu FT7900R For 144/442 MHz.
+The Yaesu FT-690 r11 and the Ranger are installed in my Quest.

 1963: 1st Novice station: